laravel/docs/filesystem.md

     // Manually specify a file name...
     Storage::putFileAs('photos', new File('/path/to/photo'), 'photo.jpg');

 There are a few important things to note about the `putFile` method.
 Note that we only specified a directory name, not a file name.
-By default, the `putFile` method will generate a unique ID to serve as the file name.
+By default, the `putFile` method will generate a unique ID to serve as the file name, and use a default extension based on the MIME type.
 The path to the file will be returned by the `putFile` method so you can store the path, including the generated file name, in your database.

 The `putFile` and `putFileAs` methods also accept an argument to specify the "visibility" of the stored file.
 This is particularly useful if you are storing the file on a cloud disk such as S3 and would like the file to be publicly accessible: